A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: The MMGN Method

-The second detail is that the update in (\ref{eq:MM-update-matrix}) may not necessarily lead to a decrease in the objective function.
-The Gauss-Newton method is an instance of the steepest descent algorithm, and consequently the solution pair $(\Delta \M{U}^*, \Delta \M{V}^*)$ corresponds to a descent direction.
-The update in (\ref{eq:MM-update-matrix}), however, corresponds to a full Gauss-Newton step which may not necessarily decrease the value of the original objective function in (\ref{eq:LS-M}).
-To overcome this potential problem, if the updated solution $\hat{\M{\Theta}}_{\text{MM}}$ in (\ref{eq:MM-update-matrix}) does not decrease the original objective, we apply the Armijo backtracking line search to select a suitable stepsize instead of applying a full Gauss-Newton step \citep[Chapter 3]{NoceWrig06}.
+The second detail is that the update in \Eqn{MM-update-matrix} may not necessarily lead to a decrease in the objective function.
+The Gauss-Newton method is an instance of the steepest descent algorithm, and consequently the solution $(\Delta \M{U}^*, \Delta \M{V}^*)$ corresponds to a descent direction.
+In fact, we prove in the supplementary materials that any solution to \Eqn{LS-UV} is a descent direction.
+The update in \Eqn{MM-update-matrix}, however, corresponds to a full Gauss-Newton step which may not necessarily decrease the value of the original objective function in (\ref{eq:LS-M}).
+To overcome this potential problem, if $\hat{\M{\Theta}}_{\text{MM}}$ in \Eqn{MM-update-matrix} does not decrease the original objective, we apply the Armijo backtracking line search to select a suitable stepsize \citep[Chapter 3]{NoceWrig06}.
+The Armijo backtracking line search requires computing the objective value, which costs $\mathcal{O}(|\Omega|r)$ flops.
 In our experience, however, the backtracking line search is seldom triggered in practice.
 Details on this and a discussion on the convergence of \texttt{MMGN} are in the supplementary materials.

 The third detail is that there is no need to globally minimize the majorization (\ref{eq:LS-M}).
 Motivated by computational considerations, we inexactly solve the MM optimization problem by taking a {\em single} Gauss-Newton step.
 This differs from the approach of \citet{ZilberNadler2022}, which solves \eqref{eq:LS-UV} using multiple iteration steps and is thus more computationally intensive.
 Inexact minimization is a standard approach in cases where exact minimization requires an iterative solver.
 See, for example, the split-feasibility algorithm in \cite{Xu2018}, which also employed a single Gauss-Newton step.
 Under suitable regularity conditions, little is lost by a single-step MM-gradient approach.
-Not only does it avoid potentially expensive inner iterations within outer MM iterations, it often exhibits the same local convergence rate as exact minimization \citep{HunterLange2004}.
+Not only does it avoid potentially expensive inner iterations within outer MM iterations, but it often exhibits the same local convergence rate as exact minimization \citep{HunterLange2004}.

+We present the complete \texttt{MMGN} algorithm in \Alg{MMGN}. \texttt{MMGN} requires $\mathcal{O}(|\Omega|r)$ operations per iteration, which is comparable to the gradient-based methods.
+Details on these per-iteration costs can be found in Section C of the supplement.
+Empirically, however, \texttt{MMGN} consistently outperforms generic gradient-based methods in terms of runtime as shown in Section \ref{sec: simulation}.
+We close this section with a brief discussion to understand why this might be expected.